apache/cloudstack-docs-rn/source/upgrade/upgrade-4.0.rst

    api client changes are not acceptable, following changes are to be made for backward compatibility:

-   Modify componentsContext.xml, and make PlainTextUserAuthenticator as the default authenticator (1st entry in the userAuthenticators adapter list is default)
+   Modify componentContext.xml, and make PlainTextUserAuthenticator as the default authenticator (1st entry in the userAuthenticators adapter list is default)